2050: what is the ‘New Deal’ for highways? Carlo Ratti is on it

 The fourth version “The streets of the world” proposes the 12 car lanes integrated on the humongous A6 French highway, transforming the central part of the road into photovoltaic plants or greenhouses.

-The last concepts, “Multimodality Everywhere” and “The Dynamic Road”, include drones flying around highways providing first aid deliveries while pole sensors send out instant alerts to future human and autonomous drivers.
+The last concepts by Carlo Ratti Associati, “Multimodality Everywhere” and “The Dynamic Road”, include drones flying around highways providing first aid deliveries while pole sensors send out instant alerts to future human and autonomous drivers.

 This project also focuses on disruptive ways of collection of mobility data with a goal of improvement in the management of traffic and road safety measures.